-I think many white americans (at least the food adventurers among us) can relate to the following scenario.
+I think people (at least the food adventurers among us) can relate to the following scenario.
 We find ourselves at a new “ethnic” restaurant eager to encounter new flavors, eat something we have never had before.
 We survey the dining room.
 Lots of folks whose ethnicity seems to match the ethnicity of the food.
 That’s a good sign, we tell ourselves.
 We see these patrons gleefully sharing bowls of delicious looking mysteries.
 That, what they’re eating, that’s what I want, we tell ourselves.
 But when we tell the waiter, I want what they’re having, the waiter is upset.
 It’s not on the menu, he tells us, its special for them, you won’t like it.
 Stick to the menu, that’s what we sell.
 Wait, what?
 Is this because I’m …. white?

 I’m not using this scenario to evoke pity or pretend this is somehow emotionally significant.
 It’s just annoying.
-A lot of us white Americans are eager to discover true food cultures because our own are so lacking, and so we seek out new places, new flavors, new cuisines.
+A lot of us are eager to discover true food cultures because our own are so lacking, and so we seek out new places, new flavors, new cuisines.
 But in the past, these new places thought they had to tone down their food or create new dishes that white people would like, and in doing that they failed to satisfy the original craving -- to experience true culture, not what you think I want, the real thing.

 So when a Mission Chinese or a Pok Pok comes along and offers unbridled, aggressive examples of regional cuisine, something we’ve truly never had before, we eat it up.
 We don’t care that Pok Pok is owned by a white guy, Mission Chinese by a Korean-American who grew up in Oklahoma.
 And I would argue we shouldn’t.
 We should care about the food, about the culture preserved in it and about the gateway experience eating at these places can provide.
 Maybe you’ll head out to Flushing after getting turned on to Szechuan at Mission Chinese.
 Maybe you’ll seek out Malaysian fare after digging the Thai flavors at Pok Pok.